josemgronda/spring-scala/README.md

 ### 🏗️ Architecture
 A hexagonal architecture is adopted, with clear separation between:

-Domain: business logic, entities, events, value objects.
+🔸 Domain: business logic, entities, events, value objects.

-Application: use cases and orchestration.
+🔸 Application: use cases and orchestration.

-Infrastructure: technical integration with database, events, Spark, etc.
+🔸 Infrastructure: technical integration with database, events, Spark, etc.

-Modular structure in a single microservice:
+Modular structure in a single microservice.
+In the future I want to create one microservices for any bounded context.